mrborghini/Simple-file-server/README.md

 # How do I set it up?

-1. First install any version of MySQL and Apache and PHP 8.x.x
+1. First install any version of MySQL and Apache and PHP 8.x.x.
+Although things on PHP 7.x.x might work, maybe in the future I'll use more modern functions and features.

 2. Then import the ```database/import.sql``` file into MySQL.